zaneef/zaneef.github.io/_posts/2022-09-20-thm-game-zone.md

 This program works by taking a wordlist, hashing it with the specified algorithm and then comparing it to your hashed password.
 If both hashed passwords are the same, it means it has found it.
 You cannot reverse a hash, so it needs to be done by comparing hashes.

-Let's crack the hash and find the `agent47` password.
+Let's crack the hash to retrieve `agent47`'s password.

 ```
 $ echo 'ab5db915fc9cea6c78df88106c6500c57f2b52901ca6c0c6218f04122c3efd14' > hash